lw2403/on-device-llm-privacy-analysis/README.md

 # Analysis

 * I've record the answers and score each question in a big .csv file
-* I'll do some analysis of each test with pandas, matplotlib etc to assess the accuracy, helpfulness, length, and create word clouds.
+* I've done analysis of each test with pandas, matplotlib etc to assess the accuracy, helpfulness, length, word clouds etc.

 ---

-# My Own Pruning (Future Consideration)
+# My Own Pruning (Consideration)

 * I'm using a pre-pruned 7B model created by TII
 * I'm using GPT4ALL to run inference on my laptop